Scthe/scthe.github.io/content/blog/2023-12-21-vulkan-frame/vulkan_frame.md

 Of course, in the real app, there are more efficient ways of rendering the triangles.
 Rebinding uniforms for every object is probably not the best idea.
 You might also store all vertex and index buffers in big continuous `VkBuffers`.
 Use `entity.first_index` and `entity.vertex_offset` parameters to control offsets.

 > It's useful to have a callback before and after each compute/render pass.
-It's used to assign a profiler scope or a [debug name](/blog/debugging-vulkan-using-renderdoc/).
+It's used to assign a profiler scope or a <CrossPostLink permalink="/blog/debugging-vulkan-using-renderdoc/" paragraph="Assigning labels to passes">debug name</CrossPostLink>.